A white male goat with long horns grazing in a field.

 • Goats need a constant supply of clean, fresh water.

-• Provide six gallons of water per day per goat.
+• Provide six gallons of water per day for each goat.

 Fencing

-• Fences should be at least four feet in height and checked regularly.
+• Fences should be at least four feet high and checked regularly for gaps.

 Tethering